ChannyHong/cctv-mask-detector/README.md

 ![](images/finetuned2_channy_in.gif)

-Hooray, now the model seems to be a great job both recognizing faces and classifying whether folks are correctly masked, incorrectly masked, or not masked at all!
+Hooray, now the model seems to be a great job both recognizing faces and classifying whether the face is protected or not.

 ## Integrating Labeling Work Into MLOps Using Superb AI's Suite

-[MLOPs code]

-use a Cron job

-Set up a cron job to
+What was remarkable in this